Math Concepts Explained

 Tan(45) = 1

-The second triangle to remember is slightly more complex, but still straightforward.
-Take a right angle triangle with angles of 30 and 60 degrees.
+The second of the special angle triangles, which represents the rest of the special angles to remember, is slightly more complex, but still straightforward.
+Take a right angle triangle with angles of 30, 60, and 90 degrees.
 The simplest lengths of the sides of this triangle are 1, 2, √3 (with 2 being the longest side, the hypotenuse).
-This triangle looks like this:
+This 30 60 90 triangle looks like this:

 So then, using the these values, you can obtain the trig values for these special angles as well: